 Though it is the last possibility, it cannot be completely ruled out.
 Dogs are as susceptible to cancer just like humans.
 Dog cancer is rampant.
 Though the pacing is a weak symptom of cancer, it could be followed by more evident signs.
 Some of the symptoms are seizures, abnormal behavior, a sudden increase in anxiety and restlessness, and nausea.
 It is merely a possibility, but as cancer is a severe illness, your dog will show much more obvious signs.
 These will be hard to ignore.
 If your dog starts peeing constantly or acts differently, there will be specific changes that you won’t be able to ignore.
 If you feel that your dog might be facing severe health issues, you must consult a vet.
 It is scary but avoiding the problem isn’t a wise option.

-Dog Health-Related Articles: Can A Dog Have Down Syndrome and How To Detect and Treat Cushing’s Disease in Your Dog.
+Dog Health-Related Article: Can A Dog Have Down Syndrome

 What Should You Do If Your Dog is Pacing Back and Forth?

 If these changes in behavior are prominent, you need to consult a vet at the earliest.
 This will not only relieve you of the stress, but you will also be able to help your pet with the right course of action.
 Do not stay in denial about your pet’s health, and deprive them of the care they need.
 Having said that, we also recommend that you do not get too anxious about everything they do and give yourself and the dog panic attacks.
 The only way you can help your dog is by staying alert and following the instructions of the specialists.